Knucklas railway station: Facilities

 The station is unstaffed and has no remaining permanent buildings aside from a brick and timber waiting shelter.
 Other amenities offered include CIS screen, customer help point, public telephone and timetable poster board.
 Step-free access is available from the car park and entry road from the adjoining residential estate, though the access ramp is quite steep.

 Services

-There are four trains a day to Swansea southbound and five to Shrewsbury northbound from Monday to Friday (four on Saturdays), along with two services each way on Sundays.
+There are five trains a day to Swansea southbound and six to Shrewsbury northbound from Monday to Friday (five on Saturdays), along with two services each way on Sundays.